johnmartinsson/adaptive-change-point-detection/README.md

     # produces all figures in the paper
     python src/figures.py

-## Run experiments on generated datasets
+## Reproduce figures and tables using re-generated audio datasets
 A description on how to download all the audio source material and how to use the scripts to generate the datasets and compute the embeddings using BirdNET will be made available upon demand.
 Please contact the main author of the paper.